posgnu/guided-diffusion-tissues/README.md

 We aim to try various CNN models, including recently reliazed guided diffusion models.
 We heavily rely on the codebase for [Diffusion Models Beat GANS on Image Synthesis](http://arxiv.org/abs/2105.05233) [openai/guided-diffusion](https://github.com/openai/guided-diffusion).

+# MPI
+For running with `mpi`, you need to install it.
+I did `conda install -c conda-forge mpi4py`.

 # Data exploration

 Check *notebooks*.